Right Time for FinTech Revolution in India to Achieve Financial Empowerment

 The PM also shared his views on economic drivers needed for the fintech revolution and people’s participation in the financial sector.
 He said, “Financial inclusion is the driver of the fintech revolution.
 Fintech rests on four pillars: Income, insurance, investments, and institutional credits.
 When income grows, investment becomes possible.
 Insurance coverage enables investments and greater risk-taking ability.
 Institutional credit gives wings to expansion, and we have worked on every pillar.
 When all these factors come together, you find so many more people participating in the financial sector.
 The large base becomes the perfect springboard for fintech innovations.
 The fintech industry is innovating to enhance access to finance and the formal credit system for every Indian in the country.
 Now, it is time to convert fintech initiatives into a fintech revolution.”

-When it comes to assessing the claim of India toward revolutionizing the fintech, all you need to do is peep into the actual landscape.
+When it comes to assessing the claim of India toward revolutionizing fintech, all you need to do is peep into the actual landscape.
 Look at these factors showing why the FinTech revolution in India will help India achieve financial empowerment.
 These include.

 • Universalized bank accounts